gtkhash/gtkhash/README.md

 =======

 GtkHash is a desktop utility for computing message digests or checksums.
-Most well-known hash functions are supported, including: MD5, SHA1, SHA2 and SHA3.
+Most well-known hash functions are supported, including MD5, SHA1, SHA2 and SHA3.

 It's designed to be an easy to use, graphical alternative to command-line